1. Top Tips

-- In addition, you may be required to pay the estate agent's commission, but if you accept them consider an offset by negotiating on the total purchase price of the property.
+- In addition, you may be asked to pay the estate agent's commission, but if you accept to do so consider an offset by negotiating on the total purchase price of the property.

 - Take care on the content of written offers.
 Ensure they state that the offer is subject to such conditions to be elaborated in a sale and purchase contract.

 - Estate agents act for the vendor so you need to ensure the contract offered by them is equitable.
 Ideally, you should only sign in front of a notaire, on a contract prepared by them.